hidenori-shinohara/hidenori-shinohara.github.io/_posts/courses/math620/2019-09-09-smooth-manifold-cheat-sheet.md

 In other words, it is the collection of all covectors on $M$.

 # Local framing
+There are different types of local framings, but they are very similar.
+## Local framing of a tangent bundle
 A local framing of $TM$ over $U$ is a collection $\{ x_1, \cdots, x_n \} \subset \mathfrak{X}(U)$ such that $\{ x_{1, p}, \cdots, x_{n, p} \}$ is a basis of $T_pM$ for all $p \in U$.

 * $x_1, \cdots, x_n$ are vector fields, so $x_{1, p}$ is a derivation at $p \in U$.